 It can also be used for shaving, trimming, and dealing with the fine edges of your facial hair.
-Compared to the QP2520 review in this article, it’s bigger, more advanced brother does offer a lot more, but at approximately double the price.
+Compared to the QP2520 review in this article, its bigger, more advanced brother does offer a lot more, but at approximately double the price.

-The first thing you notice is a different design with an intelligent display which shows how much more juice you have in your battery.
+The first thing you notice is a different design with an intelligent display that shows how much more juice you have in your battery.
 Speaking of which, the battery is very powerful.
 It can last for up to 90 minutes on one full charge, and it only requires 60 minutes to be fully charged.

 On the other hand, it doesn't really come cheap, and you have to replace the expensive shaving heads every 4 to 6 months.
 If you don't really care about the price tag, then this might be the perfect electric shaver for you.
 Still, I'd rather recommend the one I'm reviewing here, at half the price.